isomerpages/moe-yishuntownsec/_partnership/Parent Support Group (PSG).md

 *   We meet regularly through formal and informal settings to share ideas and suggestions and discuss our concerns on educational issues.
 *   Our activities are aligned to the school’s programmes and calendar of events.
 *   We provide an invaluable avenue for two-way communication between the school and the parents.
-*   We strongly support the Family Matters@School Programme.
+*   We strongly support the Positive Parenting Programme for parents.

 ### Our Logo